Bionif92/Cursos-de-Programacion/React/React.md

 JSX components has to have an element parent
 The return of the function has to have only one element

-Use Fractent to wrap the sibling compone
+Use Fractent to wrap the sibling components

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDI1MDI5OTksLTQ4MTE2OTUxMywxNz
+eyJoaXN0b3J5IjpbMjEyNTQ4NDg4MiwtNDgxMTY5NTEzLDE3Nz
-c4NjYyNSw0NzgzMDgwNDgsLTIwMzk0MjY2MjcsLTIwODMxMDk5
+g2NjI1LDQ3ODMwODA0OCwtMjAzOTQyNjYyNywtMjA4MzEwOTk0
-NDksMTUzODk5MzQ0NywtODk3Mjg5NDEyLDE4NTM1NzMxOTgsMT
+OSwxNTM4OTkzNDQ3LC04OTcyODk0MTIsMTg1MzU3MzE5OCwxMj
-I0MDQwNDQ3NywtMTM1ODAzNDAzMywyMDMxMzcyMjEsMTc1Nzg2
+QwNDA0NDc3LC0xMzU4MDM0MDMzLDIwMzEzNzIyMSwxNzU3ODY2
-NjI4MCwtMTU2NjExNDU3MywyMTIyMDc2NzA4LDg5MTI1NzY5Mi
+MjgwLC0xNTY2MTE0NTczLDIxMjIwNzY3MDgsODkxMjU3NjkyLD
-wxMzYxNTMwOTY3LC0xODIxNjQ4OTY3LC0xMjA1MjAwMjg1LC0x
+EzNjE1MzA5NjcsLTE4MjE2NDg5NjcsLTEyMDUyMDAyODUsLTE2
-Njg3NDE5ODBdfQ==
+ODc0MTk4MF19
 -->